maiali13/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 ```
 O(n log(n))

-This algorithm contains two loops whihc we multpily together for the runtime.
+This algorithm contains two loops which we multiply together for the runtime.
 The outer for loop runs n times.
 The inner while loop runs log n times.

 ```
 c)  def bunnyEars(bunnies):